-My first camera phone took small pics but you could only send them via text.
+My first camera phone took small pics, but you could only send them via text.
 If you emailed it, the resolution on resizing was terrible.
 It had no internet access.

-Then I got a used blackberry because I was ready to get better access to my email.
+Then I got a used Blackberry because I was ready to get better access to my email.

-Anyone remember these?
+Does anyone remember these?
 I couldn't get it to work for me.

-I got access to a desktop computer when I moved in with my husband, and at my cell phone sales job.
+I got access to a desktop computer when I moved in with my husband and at my cell phone sales job.